mikrono/tModLoaderWiki_kr_ko/GlobalItem.md

 Return false to hide the player's legs when a leg armor or shoe accessory is worn.
 Returns true by default.

-### public virtual void DrawArmorColor(EquipType type, int slot, ref Color color, ref int glowMask, ref Color glowMaskColor, ref int armGlowMask, ref Color armGlowMaskColor)
+### public virtual void DrawArmorColor(EquipType type, int slot, Player drawPlayer, float shadow, ref Color color, ref int glowMask, ref Color glowMaskColor)

-Allows you to modify the colors in which the player's armor and their surrounding accessories are drawn, in addition to which glow masks and in what colors are drawn.
-The armGlowMask and armGlowMaskColor parameters will only do anything when the type parameter is EquipType.Body.
+Allows you to modify the colors in which the player's armor and their surrounding accessories are drawn, in addition to which glow mask and in what color is drawn.

+### public virtual void ArmorArmGlowMask(int slot, Player drawPlayer, float shadow, ref int glowMask, ref Color color)

+Allows you to modify which glow mask and in what color is drawn on the player's arms.
+Note that this is only called for body armor.

 ### public virtual void VerticalWingSpeeds(Item item, ref float ascentWhenFalling, ref float ascentWhenRising, ref float maxCanAscendMultiplier, ref float maxAscentMultiplier, ref float constantAscend)